mplutka/tm-bt-led/README.md

-6. USB stick (I'm using a Asus BT400) or chipset that provides Bluetooth LE with supported chipset!
+6. USB stick (I'm using a CSR8510 A10 based one, ASUS BT400 didn't work very well) or chipset that provides Bluetooth LE with supported chipset!
 [List of supported devices](https://github.com/abandonware/node-bluetooth-hci-socket#windows)